 - Any other dog or breed, whose importation into Australia is prohibited.

-- Any dog declared by an authorised officer of council to be a restricted dog.
+- Any dog declared by an authorised officer of a council to be a restricted dog.

 Rules for dangerous, menacing and restricted dogs